<<

 5. There are plenty of uncontested port numbers to choose from in the "safe" 5000-49151 range.
 You should avoid port numbers with patterns to them, or a widely-recognized meaning.
 People tend to pick these since they're easy to remember, but this increases the chances of a collision.
 Ports 6969, 5150 and 22222 are bad choices, for example.

-You should also give some thought to making your program's port configurable, in case your program is run on a machine where another server is already using that port.
-One way to do this is through Winsock's getservbyname() function: if that function returns a port number, use that, otherwise use the default port number.
-Then users can change your program's port by editing the SERVICES file, located in %WINSYSDIR%\DRIVERS\ETC on Windows NT derivatives and c:\Windows on Windows 95 derivatives.
+You should also give some thought to making your program’s port configurable, in case your program is run on a machine where another server is already using that port.
+One way to do this is through Winsock’s getservbyname() function: if that function returns a port number, use that, otherwise use the default port number.
+Then users can change your program’s port by editing the services file, located in %WINSYSDIR%\drivers\etc.

 3.6 - What is TCP?